DannyGilligan/chocelegance-resubmission/README.md

 I'd like to acknowledge and thank Bethany on the Student Support team for her help on arranging the submission for this project, and the entire team there for their help throughout the course.
 Also thanks Kamil for the helpful PP5 calls.
 I've been incedibly impressed with and grateful for the support shown by everyone at Code Institute :pray:
 <br><br>
 I'd also like to say a huge thank you to Martina Terlevic for all the mentor calls during the course, I've always left the calls feeling more energised and motivated!
-Your help was vital on this project, and you helped save the day by troubleshooting that 'boto3' issue on the deployment!
+Your help was vital on this project, and you helped save the day by troubleshooting that 'boto3' issue with me during the deployment!
 Thank you so much :pray:
 <br></br>
 Thanks to all the students on Slack who left helpful comments on threads, they were really useful for this project (all credited!).
 <br><br>